top of page

-RDF FOR CHANNEL 4
+RDF For Channel 4

 SECRET LIFE OF 4,5 & 6 YEAR OLDS | Series 2

 The Secret Life of 4, 5 and 6 Year Olds was a huge, award-winning success, so The Complete Camera Company were delighted to team up with RDF again to follow it up with a second series.
-This fixed-rig documentary received such a fantastic audience response in 2015, the pressure was on to make a great series and key to this was the collaboration between Executive Producer Teresa Watkins and The CCC Directors.
-To rejoin a team that had worked so well together originally was a pleasure.
+This fixed-rig documentary received such a fantastic audience response in 2015, and to rejoin a team that had worked

 The final series consisted of 6 x 60 minute programmes, and was a moving, hilarious look at childhood relationships.
 Huge thanks to the fantastic casting team who are undoubtedly at the core of this show’s success, and to the unwavering passion from the production team at RDF.